emmajanedrews/base-template/_drafts/3-market-trends-to-watch-in-2018.md

 {% include youtube.html %}

-I’ve got a quick market update to share with you today.
-Here’s what you should know.
+<center>I’ve got a quick market update to share with you today.
+Here’s what you should know.</center>

 A lot of people ask me every day what the market is like right now and what they can expect in 2018.
 Here are three things I want you to think about: